Find Grad Schools

 17 Yearly Graduations

 University of North Carolina at Chapel Hill comes in at #10 on our list of the most popular colleges offering master's degrees in behavioral science.
 Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
 During the most recent year for which we have data, 17 people received their master's degree in behavioral science from UNC Chapel Hill.
-Of these students, 81% were women and 29% were members of underrepresented racial-ethnic groups.
-University of North Carolina at Chapel Hill behavioral science graduates who receive their master's degree go on to jobs earning a median salary of $68,425.
+About 88% of this group were women, and 19% were students from an underrepresented racial-ethnic group.

 #11